Key insights:

 When should you choose a fixed interest rate?

 Sometimes, fixed-rate loans are your only option.
 For example, many personal loan lenders may only offer fixed interest rates.
-However, if you have the choice, it’s important to consider factors like:
+However, if you can choose between a variable and fixed interest rate, it’s important to consider factors like:

 - Expected rate changes: Interest rates generally follow market changes.
-If rates are expected to rise, locking in the current rate may be the best option.
+If rates are expected to rise, for example, locking in the current rate may make sense.

-- How much you value a stable monthly payment: Fixed-rate loan payments are easier to budget around, while variable-rate loan payments can be less predictable.
+- How much you value a stable monthly payment: Fixed-rate loan payments may be easier to budget around, while variable-rate loan payments can be less predictable.

 - The loan term: Longer-term loans, such as mortgages, with a variable interest rate mean there are more opportunities for your rate to change.

-- Your risk tolerance: Because variable interest rates can change, there’s a risk you’ll end up paying more.
-You may also end up paying less if rates drop.
+- Your risk tolerance: While variable interest rates may lead to interest savings, there’s also a risk you’ll end up paying more.
 While some borrowers may be willing to take on that risk in exchange for potential savings, that isn’t true for everyone.

 This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.